Serbs of Croatia: Religion

+According to the 2021 Croatian census, 101,250 (81.72%) Serbs declared themselves as Eastern Orthodox, 11,406 (9.02%) declared themselves as atheists or non-religious, and 2,342 (1.89%) declared themselves as agnostics.
+The smaller portion of Serbs declared themselves to be of different confessions, with 2,042 (1.64%) identifying as Catholics and 2,076 (1.67%) as members of other Christian churches.
+There are 4,004 (3.23%) Serbs whose confession remained undisclosed or unknown.

 Language

 The Serbian language is officially used in 23 cities and municipalities in Croatia.

 In April 2015 the United Nations Human Rights Committee urged Croatia to ensure the right of minorities to use their language and alphabet.
 The committee report stated that particularly concerns surrounded the use of Serbian Cyrillic in the town of Vukovar and municipalities concerned.
 Serbian Foreign Minister Ivica Dačić stated that Serbia welcomed the UN Human Rights Committee's report.

-Although the 2011 census in Croatia listed Serbs as the largest national minority in Croatia, with 4.4% of the total population, the number of people who had declared Serbian language as their native was only 1.23% of the total population (52,879).
+Although the 2021 census in Croatia listed Serbs as the largest national minority in Croatia, with 3.2% of the total population, the number of people who had declared Serbian language as their native was only 1.16% of the total population (45,004).

 Politics

 Serbs are officially recognized as an autochthonous national minority, and as such, they elect three representatives to the Croatian Parliament.

 All elected special representatives since 1995 Parliamentary elections.

 The major Serb party in Croatia is the Independent Democratic Serb Party (SDSS).
 In the elections from 2003, the SDSS has won all Serbian seats in the parliament.
 In the Cabinet of Ivo Sanader II, the party was part of the ruling coalition led by the conservative Croatian Democratic Union, and SDSS member Slobodan Uzelac held the post of Deputy Prime Minister.
 After that Serbs again entered government during Cabinet of Andrej Plenković II, in which Boris Milošević become Deputy Prime Minister and responsible for Social Affairs and Human and Minority Right.

-There are also ethnic Serb politicians who are members of mainstream political parties, such as the centre-left Social Democratic Party's MPs and Milanović cabinet members Željko Jovanović, Branko Grčić and Milanka Opačić.
+Some ethnic Serb politicians are members of mainstream political parties, such as the centre-left Social Democratic Party's MPs and Milanović cabinet members Željko Jovanović, Branko Grčić and Milanka Opačić.

 Croatisation

-During the Second World War, the Ustashe regime systematically engaged in the extermination, expulsion and forced conversion of Serbs in Croatia.
+During the Second World War, the Ustaše regime systematically engaged in the extermination, expulsion and forced conversion of Serbs in Croatia.
 Facing discrimination after the Croatian War of Independence (1991–95), several anonymous Serbs from Zagreb testify that some young Serbs have converted to Catholicism and changed their surnames in order to 'become Croats'.